-Originally discovered in Brazil along the amazon basin, this tropical foliage plant is known for its spectacular, multicolored leaves.
-Caladiums are wonderful hanging basket, pot and landscape plants.
-They are easy to grow in Florida's warm, humid climate and will provide beautiful color throughout spring, summer and fall.
+Caladiums are tropical foliage plants; they catch the eye with their multicolored leaves.
+You can add them to your landscape in hanging baskets or containers, as borders, and as landscape accent plants.
+Some can also be grown indoors.
+They are easy to grow in Florida's warm, humid climate and will provide beautiful color throughout spring, summer, and fall.

-Scientifically known as Caladium x hortulanum; Caladiums are part of the arum family of plants.
-The color combinations for this plant include white, pink, rose, red, burgundy, chartreuse, or green.
-There are over 48 different cultivars, but the two main types are fancy-leafed, which have large heart shaped leaves and lance-leafed which have narrow, elongated leaves.
+Scientifically known as Caladium x hortulanum, caladiums are part of the arum family of plants.
+The color combinations for this plant include white, pink, rose, red, burgundy, chartreuse, and green.
+Over 75 cultivars are sold commercially and the variety among these is spectacular.
+Cultivars are broadly separated into two main categories: fancy and lance-leafed.
+Fancy-leafed cultivars have large heart-shaped leaves.
+Lance-leafed cultivars have narrow, elongated leaves.

-The stems of caladiums usually grow between 1 and 2 feet tall and the attractive leaves grow between 6 and 12 inches in length.
+Caladium plants usually grow between 1 and 2.5 feet tall.
+The attractive leaves grow between 6 and 12 inches in length.
 The plants grow from tubers and will mature to full size in one season.
-Caladiums naturally die back in winter.
+All varieties die back naturally and become dormant in the winter.

-Most caladiums thrive in the partial shade and only need two to four hours of direct sunlight per day.
-Although there are new cultivars which have been bred to grow in direct sunlight, minimal morning sun is ideal for caladiums and then shade for the remainder of the day.
-When grown in the shade, the leaf colors tend to be more vibrant, than when grown in full sun.
-There are few plants that will grow in shade and still provide a powerful amount color, so the caladium is an excellent option for shade gardens.
+Most caladiums thrive in partial shade and only need two to four hours of direct sunlight per day.
+Although some new cultivars have been bred to grow in direct sunlight, morning sun and then partial shade for the remainder of the day is ideal for most.
+When grown in the shade the leaf colors tend to be more vibrant than if grown in full sun.
+This makes caladium an excellent option for shade gardens.

 Planting and Care

-Plant caladium tubers in soil that is at least 70°F, cool soil will result in tuber rot and slow growth.
-In North Florida, plant caladium tubers in the ground in April; in South Florida in late February.
-When planting tubers place the knobby (puckered area in the center) side up, and plant them 2 inches deep and 8 to 12 inches apart from each other.
-Remember to plant most caladium cultivars in a well shaded area for optimal leaf color and health.
+Plant caladium tubers in soil that is at least 60-70°F. Cooler soil will result in tuber rot and slow growth.
+In North and Central Florida, plant caladium tubers in the ground between April and September.
+In South Florida tubers can be planted between March and September.
+When planting tubers place them "eye side" up (the puckered, knobby side).
+Plant them 2 inches deep and 8 to 12 inches apart from each other.